bazelbuild/rules_apple/doc/providers.md

 </pre>

-Denotes that a target is an tvOS static framework.
+Denotes that a target is a tvOS static framework.

 This provider does not contain any fields of its own at this time but is used as a "marker" to indicate that a target is specifically a tvOS static framework